 In their study, few subjects were aware of any difference in leg length.
-The authors acknowledge that many with LLI fail to develop this condition, suggesting that other factors may also be important.
+However, the authors acknowledge that many with LLI fail to develop this condition, suggesting that other factors may also be important.

 In summary, childhood-onset leg-length inequality appears to have little clinical significance up to 20 mm.
-Past the ~ 20 mm point, structural changes may cause compensatory muscular contractions.
+However, past the ~ 20 mm point, structural changes may cause compensatory muscular contractions.

 The purpose of Knutson’s paper was to review the research regarding leg-length inequality, prevalence, mean magnitude or size, effects, and clinical significance.

 The prevalence of leg length inequality seemed almost universal and was ninety percent of the population.
-The average magnitude of LLI was small and found to be 5.2 mm.
-Based on the research reviewed, small childhood-onset LLI under 20mm (under normal situations) does not seem clinically significant.
+However, the average magnitude of LLI was small and found to be 5.2 mm.
+Based on the research reviewed, small childhood-onset LLI under 20mm (under typical situations) does not seem clinically significant.

 It seems the body is well able to compensate for minor LLI of up to 2cm.
 However, as a Posture Doctor who has spent years treating 100’s of people with LLI (including myself), I feel much more research is needed to convince me.

-Until such a time, I will continue to help those of you with LLI and your associated postural distortions; to bring your pelvis back towards a neutral orientation and decrease active muscular compensations through heel lifts, effective exercise programs, and manual treatment.
+Until that time, I will continue to help those of you with LLI and your associated postural distortions; to bring your pelvis back towards a neutral orientation and decrease active muscular compensations through heel lifts, effective exercise programs, and manual treatment.